PhotoPay/photopay-android/README.md

 Returns three-letter or two-letter code which indicate the issuing State.
 Three-letter codes are based on `Alpha-3` codes for entities specified in `ISO 3166-1`, with extensions for certain States.
 Two-letter codes are based on `Alpha-2` codes for entities specified in `ISO 3166-1`, with extensions for certain States.

 ##### `Date getDateOfBirth()`
-Returns holder's date of birth if it is successfully converted to `Date` from MRZ date format: `YYMMDD` or null if date is unknown or can not be converted to `Date`.
+Returns holder's date of birth if it is successfully converted to [Date](https://photopay.github.io/photopay-android/com/microblink/results/date/Date.html) from MRZ date format: `YYMMDD` or null if date is unknown or can not be converted to [Date](https://photopay.github.io/photopay-android/com/microblink/results/date/Date.html).

 ##### `String getRawDateOfBirth()`
 Returns holder's date of birth as raw string from MRZ zone in format `YYMMDD`.